The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: The Weak Signal Cultivation Model

 \textbf{Step 4 --- Position Update.} When a session produces new assessments, $x$ is updated directly and $y$ incorporates a passive decay term reflecting the natural diminishment of escalation urgency when no new reports reinforce it:

 This asymmetry is by design.
 Intensity ($x$) does not decay without evidence.
 If a hazard was severe, it remains severe until someone reports otherwise.
 Growth potential ($y$) represents escalation trajectory, which naturally diminishes over time without fresh signals.
-The decay rate $\mu = 0.087$ gives a half-life of approximately 8 reference periods, meaning that $y$ halves roughly every 8 sessions if no new observations reinforce it.
+The decay rate $\mu = 0.087$ gives a half-life of approximately 8 reference periods, meaning that $y$ halves roughly every 8 reference periods (about 16 weeks at biweekly cadence) if no new observations reinforce it.
 The floor $y_{\min} = 0.50$ prevents a signal from silently decaying to zero while it remains in the active register.

 In the case where there is no new NRS assessment, Equations 10 to 12 will not apply, and the equations reduce into a pure passive decay expressed in Equation 13.

 \textbf{Step 5 --- Exit Threshold and SMS Escalation.} After every position update, the model checks the Euclidean distance from the origin: